Meet Explorify’s Primary Science Programme Lead Louise Stubberfield

 Hello Louise!
 Tell us about your involvement in creating Explorify.

-I’m the programme manager for primary science at Wellcome, so I’ve been a part of it since the beginning, understanding the context of science in primary schools and drawing the evidence base together for why it’s important.
+I’m the programme lead for primary science at Wellcome, so I’ve been a part of it since the beginning, understanding the context of science in primary schools and drawing the evidence base together for why it’s important.
 It’s my responsibility for overseeing Explorify and making sure it all comes together – that the teaching is right and that the science is right, so that children can have the best experience possible.

 What’s your favourite Explorify activity and why?